VoPhuongAnh/Restaurant-tips-analysis/README.md

 _3. Bills on Weekend vs Bill on Weekdays analysis findings:_

+We take a look on comparison table containing measures of central tendency of the tip amount on weekend and weekdays, comparing to the tip of whole dataset:

 |        |    Common | Weeknd_tip | Weekday_tip |
 |-------:|----------:|-----------:|------------:|
 |   min  |  1.000000 |   1.000000 |     1.00000 |